 Public Safety - Police (Executive & Mid-Management) - Sworn shall be entitled to:

 Employees shall be entitled to participate in the City’s retirement plan as applicable to Employee, which may be amended from time to time.
 Currently the City participates in the California Public Employees' Retirement System (CalPERS) under a 3% at 50 formula for Classic members or those with less than a 6-month break in service.
-The City pays the entire employer contribution, and the Employee pays the entire employee contribution.
+The City pays the entire Employer contribution, and the Employee pays the entire Employee contribution.
 PEPRA members are enrolled under a 2.7% at 57 formula. *Please see PEPRA language below.
 The City does not participate in Social Security.

 Public Safety - Fire (Executive & Mid-Management) - Sworn shall be entitled to:

 Employees shall be entitled to participate in the City’s retirement plan as applicable to Employee, which may be amended from time to time.
-Currently the City participates in the California Public Employees' Retirement System (CalPERS) under a 2% at SO formula for classic members or those with less than a 6-month break in service; and a 2.7% at 57 formula for PEPRA members. *Please see PEPRA language below.
+Currently the City participates in the California Public Employees' Retirement System (CalPERS) under a 2% at 50 formula for classic members or those with less than a 6-month break in service; and a 2.7% at 57 formula for PEPRA members. *Please see PEPRA language below.
 The City does not participate in Social Security.

 Miscellaneous and Public Safety - Non-Sworn shall be entitled to: